ianstormtaylor/slate/docs/reference/slate/change.md

 ### `setValue`

 `setValue(properties: Object, [options: Object]) => Change` <br/>
-`setValue(value: Value, [options: Object]) => Change`
+`setValue(value: Value, [options: Object]) => Change` (see warning below)

 Set the entire `value` using either a `properties` object or a `Value` object.
 Can be used to set `value.data` and other properties that cannot otherwise be easily set using the available methods.

-Hint: You should provide the `{save: false}` option as failing to do so will break undo.
+Warning: Calling `setValue` with a `Value` object has unpredictable behavior including the loss of the edit history.
+Only use with a `Value` object if you know what you are doing.
+For most use cases, we recommend passing `properties` as an `Object` (e.g. `change.setValue({data: myNewDataObject})`.

+Hint: The `{save: false}` option can be helpful if you want to update a value, like in the value's `data` but do not want to have another save point in the undo history.

 ## Current Value Changes